Princess & Cushion Diamonds

 You have an annual physical, right?
 Show your diamonds the same kind of love and have a professional jeweler give them a once-over every year, especially if you have a four-prong ring.
 A standard check-up is complimentary and includes inspecting every stone for tightness, checking prong height for the stone, assessing the general integrity, and cleaning the piece.

 Note: If you have white gold pieces, consider having them dipped in rhodium every year.
-The service is affordable—expect to pay around $30-$50—and it’ll keep them looking good as new.
+The service is affordable—expect to pay under $100—and it’ll keep them looking good as new.

 Look Around